Wednesday, April 2, 2025

 Regionals was a three day tournament (Thursday, Friday, Saturday - February 20-21), and Chris took Brenson while I stayed home with the girls.
 I had decided to stay back in order for the girls to not miss track & field practice, as well as a few other activities we had going on.
 However, it turned out that we had ice and snow on the ground - as well as frigid temps - during this time and all other activities were canceled anyhow.

 One of Bren's teammates, Daniel, rode to the tournament with Chris and Bren.
 Their first game was at 10:05am on Thursday, so they left our house at 5:30am to get there in time.
-Chris sent this photo after about an hour on the road :-).
+Chris sent me this photo after about an hour on the road :-).

 While there were 15 boys on the 12U team, only 5 boys ended up going to Regionals.
 This was in large part because other families were feeling much of the same things we were about the poor coaching and lack of communication.
 On the way to Lawrence Thursday morning, Isaac's family's vehicle broke down.
 Chris was in a town nearby when Isaac's dad sent the message that they would not make it for the first game.
 Chris turned around, backtracked just a bit to pick up Isaac, and got all three boys (Brenson, Daniel, and Isaac) to Lawrence in time for their first game.
 Isaac was the only 6th grader who travelled to Regionals, and he did a great job playing with the other boys.